dgoldman0/adamah/README.md

 ## Triad Design

+Three separate components together allow Adamah to function as a coherent national infrastructure paradigm.

+- National Guilds which manage everyday tasks of the nation based on their skill area while also acting as national stewards of their crafts.
+- Embassy/Consulate System - Serve for onboarding, access to immediate services, and serve as negotiating bodies with other nations.
-- Domoim - Cooperative based extended friend and family households
+- Domoim - Cooperative based extended friend and family households.
-- National Guilds
-- Embassy/Consulate System

 # Note